YoungSean/NIDS-Net/README.md

 mkdir adapted_obj_feats
 ```
 3. Train weight adapters in adapter.py (Optional).
-You can try the basic version without the weight adapter.
+You can start with the basic version without the weight adapter.

-To train the adapter, you need to prepare the training dataset and set some parameters in the script.
-The following is an example of training the weight adapter for the high-resolution dataset.
+To train the adapter, prepare the training dataset and set parameters in adapter.py.

-After training the adapter, you can use the adapter to fine-tune the template embeddings to save them into the folder like './adapted_obj_feats'.
-The script will save the adapted template embeddings in the same format as the original template embeddings.
+After training, use the adapter to fine-tune and save the template embeddings in './adapted_obj_feats'.
+The script adapter.py can inference the template embeddings with the trained adapter.

-With the trained adapter, You can also use utils/transform_adapted_feats.py to transform the original template embeddings to the adapted template embeddings.
-It was used for the common adapter of BOP datasets.
+If you do not or forget to convert with adapter.py, then you can convert original to adapted template embeddings with 'utils/transform_adapted_feats.py', typically used for BOP datasets.

-To reuse the adapter, you can set the flag "use_adapter" to True and set the adapter weight path in the inference scripts.
+To reuse the adapter during, enable "use_adapter" and specify the weight adapter weight path in the inference scripts.

+Here's how to train the weight adapter for high-resolution data:
 ```shell
 python adapter.py
 ```